southworkscom/BotBuilder-Samples/CSharp/core-DirectLineWebSockets/README.md

-# Direct Line Bot Sample
+# Direct Line Bot Sample (using client WebSockets)

 A sample bot and a custom client communicating to each other using the Direct Line API and WebSockets.